-- Venues Potential removal of LTA accreditation - Contracted coaches termination of current and future roles within all four organisations and possible legal action. - Recruited volunteers, including Committee members termination of current and future roles and membership of the Club within all four organisations and possible legal action.
+- Contracted consultants, officials and coaches termination of current and future roles within all four organisations and possible legal action. - Recruited volunteers, including councillors and board members termination of current and future roles within all four organisations and possible legal action.